MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 - transfer 5 x _Material Kits_, 5 x _Specialized Parts_, and 1 each of Alloys, Electronics, Robotics and Synthetics from Kerbin:Orbit to Duna:Orbit
 - connect the _Specialized Parts_ hopper and one _Material Kits_ hopper to the depot and start them up
 - Deploy the Orbital Shipyard when you have 4000 _Material Kits_ (about 6 hours)
-- If you have an engineer available, deconstruct the fuel tanks and engines that were used to deliver the **Duna Shipyard** to Duna (this should produce a reasonable amount of the advanced resources)
+- If you have an engineer available, deconstruct the fuel tanks and engines that were used to deliver the **Duna Shipyard** to Duna (this will produce some _Material Kits_)
 - Build the **A/E/R/S Hopper** and attach it to the shipyard (requires about 6 days of resource production)
 - Build the **Passenger Terminal** and attach it to the shipyard (requires about 10 days of production)
 - connect the passenger route to the Duna:Orbit depot